avcordaro/animated-reinforcement-learning/README.md

 **Python:** 3.7.4+

-Open a directory in the root folder of the repository.
+Open a terminal in the root folder of the repository.

 Install the package dependicies using pip:
 ```